Cost of LivingUpdated May 2026

 Share:XFLRWE

 In St. Paul — known locally as the Saintly City —, where 312,000 residents navigate a housing market that gives you more square footage per dollar than either coast, cost of living is another line item worth understanding.
-The data shows costs lands on the expensive side, with prices 22% above the US benchmark, placing St. Paul above average nationally for this category.
+The data shows costs is priced about where you'd expect for a mid-range American market, placing St. Paul near the national midpoint for this category.
 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Here's what that means in practical terms.

 Typical Cost Range in St. Paul